jess-stpierre/InventoryDragAndDrop/README.md

 https://drive.google.com/drive/folders/1dbiLCKC8GSwRPCgz524r3ytFuqjBDsnO?usp=sharing
 -------------------------

-Please keep in mind that 2nd child of the Player gameObject called: "ItemSpawnSpot"'s scale is proportionally adjusted to the player size.
+Tip/ reminder: Please keep in mind that the 2nd child of the Player gameObject called: "ItemSpawnSpot"'s scale is proportionally adjusted to the player size.
 The Player's default scale is 2 and so the ItemSpawnSpot's is 0.5.
 This is done so the items in the hand of the player don't change scale/ size, when spawned in the hand of the player.
 --------------------------